 It was a bright autumn day, when we had arrived in Oslo.
 The whole city was dressed up in autumn colours like red, orange, yellow and peeping green in between.
 Though winter hadn’t officially started, there were all hints of its arrival.
 With an Oslo pass which we bought for 90 NOK at tourist information center and a city map in hand, we started to plod across the city.

-We made a checklist of the attractions that could be possibly visited on a day trip.
+Here is a checklist of the attractions that could be possibly visited on a day trip.
 I am sharing the itinerary here.

 We started our journey from Opera house which is just a few meters away from the Central station.
 Standing tall besides the large waterbody, this place is very pleasant to walk around.